Compliance

 Can you donate real estate to private foundations?

-Yes, it is perfectly allowable to donate real estate to private foundations.
-However, there are potential drawbacks so donations are quite rare.
-Donors should proceed with caution because the rules for donating real estate to private foundations differs markedly with the rules for donating real estate to public charities.
+Yes, it is entirely permissible to donate real estate to private foundations.
+However, such donations come with potential drawbacks that make them less common compared to donations to public charities.
+Donors should exercise caution, as the rules governing real estate donations to private foundations differ significantly from those applicable to public charities.

 Limited Tax Deductions